Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Jacobson's Thermodynamic Approach: The Simplest Cases

+There exists, however, an ambiguity regarding the identity of $\mathcal{T}$.
+In the Riemannian case, the metric energy-momentum tensor $\tau$ and the canonical one $\Sigma$ are just the same when the action is invariant under both diffeomorphisms and local Poincaré gauge transformations;\footnote{\textcolor{black}{See an interesting discussion on the difference between $\tau$ and $\Sigma$ in the Riemannian case in \cite{Blaschke:2016ohs,Baker:2020eqs}.}} this is no longer the case, however, when the spin density is different to zero.
+Which energy-momentum tensor should we identify then as $\mathcal{T}$ in Eq. (\ref{tauorsigma}): $\tau$ or $\Sigma$?

+Let us suppose that $\mathcal{T}$ is identified as the metric energy-momentum tensor $\tau$.
 It is well known that both GR and the EC theory derive from the Einstein-Hilbert action.
 However, whereas the action is formulated on a Riemannian spacetime for the GR case, it is formulated on a non-Riemannian spacetime without non metricity for the EC case.
-In the EC theory, there exist two gravitational field equations \cite{ASENS_1923_3_40__325_0,blagojevic2001gravitation,Blagojevic:2013xpa,Hehl:1976kj,Hehl1979}; one of them is
+In the EC theory, there exist two gravitational field equations \cite{ASENS_1923_3_40__325_0,blagojevic2001gravitation,Blagojevic:2013xpa,Hehl:1976kj,Hehl1979}; the symmetric part of one of them is

 (see Appendix \ref{appendix2} in the limit when $Q = 0$) and the other is just a constraint equation involving the torsion and the hypermomentum tensor (which, in this case, just contains information about the spin \cite{Andrei:2024vvy}).
-By comparing Eq. (\ref{EC06}) with Eq. (\ref{EC05}), it is evident that the EC theory does not belong to the family of gravitational theories selected by Jacobson's thermodynamic approach.
+By comparing Eq. (\ref{EC06}) with Eq. (\ref{EC05}), with $\mathcal{T} \equiv \tau$, it is evident that the EC theory does not belong to the family of gravitational theories selected by Jacobson's thermodynamic approach.

-We have to keep in mind that, in contrast to the Riemannian case, the local conservation of the energy-momentum does not follow from the invariance of the action under diffeomorphisms.
+We have to keep in mind that, in contrast to the Riemannian case, the invariance of the action under diffeomorphisms does not lead to the local conservation of the energy-momentum tensor.
 Then, what is the generalization of the respective Lanczos-Lovelock hypothesis for non-Riemannian spacetimes?
 Such generalization for a connection that is asymmetric but compatible with the metric structure was performed in Ref. \cite{AMar1991}.
 There, the idea was to assume that the field equations derive from an action that is invariant under local Lorentz transformations.
 We can follow a more restrictive and, arguable, more physical assumption: that the action is invariant under both diffeomorphisms and local Poincaré gauge transformations.
 Thus, following Refs. \cite{Iosifidis:2023eom,Iosifidis:2021bad,Iosifidis:2021nra,Iosifidis:2020gth}, we will use the ``conservation laws'' in this context:

 and